There are many reasons to love Hokkaido. It’s Japan’s northernmost prefecture and one of its most beautiful.

 If you’re visiting Sapporo specifically for the snow festival, then the best place to stay is around Odori Park.
 It’s the main site of the festival and the most convenient place to be.
 However, the week of the snow festival is peak season in Sapporo and one of its priciest.
 Hotel room rates, especially around Odori Park, will be at their highest.

-To help you understand where all these recommended areas are, I’ve created the color-coded map below: (Please note that marked areas are approximations only)
+To help you understand where all these recommended areas are, I’ve created the color-coded map below.
+Click on the link for an interactive version of the map.
+(Please note that marked areas are approximations only)

 BLUE – Odori